In this article, I present the 3 most common investor profiles. Hopefully, it will help you determine yours.

 Who should adopt this approach?

 Very experienced investors with a high risk tolerance.
 DO NOT pursue this approach if you are new to investing.
-Start safe and progressively work your way towards purchasing riskier assets once you get comfortable.
+Remember, start safe and start purchasing riskier assets once you get comfortable navigating the markets.
 Don’t bet your capital on risky stocks because some anonymous person on internet an forum says this thing will moon.
 It will end badly 99% of the time.